AndrewRadev/vimrunner/README.md

 For more examples of what you can do, you could take a look at the specs, they should be fairly readable.

+Note that this should work on a Linux box, but probably won't on a Mac.
+I'm assuming you'd need to change the binary to `mvim` at the very least.

 This is still fairly experimental, so use with caution.
 Any issue reports or contributions are very welcome on the
 [github issue tracker](https://github.com/AndrewRadev/Vimrunner/issues)